Naruto607/NooseMod/Readme.txt

 	You should be able to open that file using Microsoft Office you have (it is saved as 2002-2003 version, so I think it should work on 2003 and later).
 	Your progress can also be called ingame by entering the SHDN Console (by pressing the "`" or "~" button, one between Esc, 1, and Tab keys) and type "ShowNooseModStats" w/o quotes.

 4. Progress Reset: You can be able to reset the progress, either is complete or incomplete, by accessing a terminal at where you pick up the partner.
-It is marked, so you won't confuse which one.
 		Use the displayed keys on screen to choose if you want to accept or deny the reset.
 		When the progress is reset, all the stats will be cleared and the mission will start again from Mission 1 by waiting for the Dispatch callout when on duty.